adonisjs/v6-docs/content/docs/http/session.md

 ```

 ### session\:migrated
-The event is emitted when a new session id is generated using the `.regenerate()` method.
+The event is emitted when a new session ID is generated using the `.regenerate()` method.

 ```ts
 import emitter from '@adonisjs/core/services/emitter'